aeltyif/game/readme.md

 DB Level
 - Create indexes on Match Table, its not straight forward in the laravel migrate
+- Create a foreign key constraint on the lookup table

 Code Level
+- Use Symfony 3, unfortunately the last version of symfony i used was 1.4, laravel was the faster choice for me
 - Implement a better algorithms for the hero & villain ability method
 - Include CSRF into the creation form
-- Create Authentication/Users layer, and api token to be used in each call (Route Group Rule)
+- Create Authentication/Users layer, and API token to be used in each call (Route Group Rule)
 - Create limitation for the character creation, so DB won't be flooded with characters
 - Use memcached instead of file caching
-- Make artisan command for creating characters
-- Integrate filters with the restful listing api
+- Integrate filters with the restful listing API
 - Map character type into the correct name while using command line
+- Character client side validation for duplicate
+- Character name validation
+- Move the logic from exposed controllers into handlers

+Testing Level
+- Testing BDD, as i have faced few issues running behat with laravel
+- Create more test cases in the Unit folder